kpasad/Behaviour-cloning/README.md

 5. The biggest impact was tighter cropping of the image.
 After some experimentation, a set of parameters waas obtained that resulted in the car driving itself succesfully.

+#Network training
+1. No effort was expended in trying out diffrent architecures.
+During the initial phases, there was no a apparent relation between MSE of the estimates and the vehicles ability to drive autonomously.
+2. It was clear though, that the test MSE needed to be less than 0.03 for the car to navigate correctly.
+The variance of the steering angle is ~0.025.
+A mean square greater that 0.025 would mean that predictions have more randomness then the data.
+However, this is arguable: the vraince may be biased by a set of data for which the model make large errors, and the data occurs much more frequently- in essense estimation error is not uniform accross the data, and the data distribution is unbiased.
+3. Training was limited to ~4 epochs.
+Within this duration validation error reached a steady state.
+4. The training data that worked consisted of one forward, one reverse, and one multiple passes of the shrpest curves
+5. Training data that failed were when data for one specific curve occured in a significant number.

 #Augmentations:
 1.Augmentations included random brightness, shift along horizontal axis.
 An approch based on generating a significant amount  data via augmentation failed.
 * This is mostly expliable by the fact, that aumentation of useless data does not improve the quality of data.
 Since determing the correct ratio of good data
 * I did not use any augmentation
+* Augmentation allows a tighter control of statistics of training data.With proper augmentation, a much smaller data set could be used.

 Closing Thoughts:
 1.Treating the data as a time series sounds promising and will naturally address the small sterring angle problem.